lammps/lammps/doc/src/fix_ave_grid.rst

 (all input values are per-grid).

-The grid created by this command is distributed; each processor owns the grid points that are within its subdomain.
+The grid created by this command is distributed; each processor owns the grid points that are within its sub-domain.
 This is in contrast to the :doc:`fix ave/chunk <fix_ave_chunk>` command when it uses chunks from the :doc:`compute chunk/atom <compute_chunk_atom>` command which are 2d or 3d regular bins.
 The per-bin outputs in that case are